Get your personal plan match in 2 minutes

 - You've been in the same plan 2+ years (switch while healthy, before conditions develop)

 Example: You joined CrowdHealth for a 2-month gap.
 Now it's year 3 and you're still using it.
 You just got diagnosed with hypertension.
-That's the moment to switch to Zion (day-1 pre-existing) or accept Medi-Share's 12-month wait.
+That's the moment to switch to Zion (high blood pressure is shared from month 1) or accept Medi-Share's 12-month wait.

 The cost of switching: Medi-Share's waiting period ($1,800–$3,600) is worth paying to get into a stable long-term plan.